sontuphan/wdk-pricing-provider/README.md

 });

 // Get latest price for BTCUSD.
-The price will be cached for 1 hour. const currentPrice = await provider.getLastPrice('BTC', 'USD');
+The price will be cached for 1 hour. const currentPrice = await provider.getLastPrice("BTC", "USD");

 // Get Hitorical price for given ticker and interval const historicalPrice = await provider.getHistoricalPrice({
-  from: 'BTC',
+  from: "BTC",
-  to: 'USD',
+  to: "USD",
   start: 1709906400000, // Optional, Start date for historical interval
   end: 1709913600000, // Optional, End date for historical interval });